 - The Thesis Statement

 Writing for Graduate School

-Looking for support more specific to your graduate writing experience, click the link to find more resources from the Writing Center, Libraries, specific fields, and outside sources.
+Looking for support more specific to your graduate writing experience, click the pic below to find more resources from the Writing Center, Libraries, specific fields, and outside sources.

 Featured Guest Resources

 "Robb Willer studies the forces that unite and divide us.
 As a social psychologist, he researches how moral values -- typically a source of division -- can also be used to bring people together.
 Willer shares compelling insights on how we might bridge the ideological divide and offers some intuitive advice on ways to be more persuasive when talking politics.

 This talk was presented to a local audience at TEDxMarin, an independent event.
 TED editors featured it among our selections on the home page."